rit-construct-makerspace/makerspace-docs/docs/Policies & Guidances/Makerspace Policies.md

 * **Lead**: Elemental lead, or any substance containing lead, such as leaded solder or leaded metal alloys, cannot be processed in the makerspace.
 * **Mercury**: Elemental mercury, or any substance containing mercury, cannot be processed in the makerspace.
 Commercially-available components that use mercury fully enclosed inside a permanently sealed vessel, such as mercury switches, are permitted if proper precautions are taken to ensure no containment breaches.
 * **Alkaline Metals**: Alkaline and Alkaline Earth metals (those belonging to the first and second columns of the periodic table, respectively) are not permitted in their elemental forms.
-This includes magnesium, lithium, sodium, etc. Compounds of these metals that readily or easily decompose to their elemental form are not permitted.
+This includes magnesium, lithium, sodium, etc..
+Compounds of these metals that readily or easily decompose to their elemental form are not permitted.
 * **Titanium**: The cutting, forming, or welding of titanium is not permitted without supervision by and approval of the makerspace director.

 ### Energetics

 * **Explosives**: Explosives, including low and high explosives and are not permitted in the makerspace, including as part of a larger object or assembly.
 * **Flammable Gasses** : Only flammable gasses provided by the makerspace and used under supervision of trained professionals may be present in the makerspace.
-* **Compressed Gasses and Liquids**: Compressed Gasses and Liquids are only permitted if inside of vessels with a valid DOT-compliant hydrostatic testing stamp.
+* **Inert Compressed Gasses and Liquids**: Inert Compressed Gasses and Liquids are only permitted if inside of vessels with a valid DOT-compliant hydrostatic testing stamp.

 ### Radiation